AlFatihs/easyGrid/README.md

 ## Basic Usage

 1. Include the stylesheet on your document's `<head>`
-2. Additionally you need 'viewport' meta tag on your document's `<head>`
+2. You need to using 'viewport' meta tag on your document's `<head>` for proper works

 ```html
 <head>